craftinfo/postgresql/README.md

 # postgresql

-How to add postgresql (libpq) to a mulle-sde project
+#### How to add postgresql (libpq) to a mulle-sde project.

+This repository just contains instructions how to add postgresql.
+It does not need a craftinfo and therefore has none.

 ## mulle-sde dependency